BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page14.md

 I spent a bit of time debugging sound issues and here are some of the tips that I have:
 1. Don't use .ogg sound files.
 Safari does not support .ogg!
 2. Sounds played when transitioning between scenes will need time to play.
 Since sounds are attached to a scene, if you instantly switch scenes, there's a chance that the sound won't play at all.
 I was able to work around this since I included a fade transition post-process.
 It gave just enough time for the sfx to play before switching scenes.
+3. Be careful when using both looping & non-looping sounds.
+It's amazing being able to play to many sounds at once, but that also comes with the need for strict sound management since we don't have different channels for SFX / music to just stop all in 1 channel but not the other.

 # Sound Usage
 Aside from just playing background music and simple sfx, I had two pretty involved sections of sound.